Cropped Cde Shield Icon.png

 Welcome

 Landscape Recovery is one of the three Government funded environmental management schemes (ELMS), alongside the Sustainable Farming Incentive and Countryside Stewardship.
-ELMS support farmers to deliver a range of environmental outcomes, with a focus on net zero, biodiversity and water quality.
+ELMS support farmers to deliver a range of environmental outcomes, with a focus on net zero, biodiversity, and water quality.
 Find out more here: Landscape Recovery: round two – GOV.UK (www.gov.uk).

 Led by Clinton Devon Estates, the Heaths to Sea Landscape Recovery initiative holds nature recovery ambitions of national significance.
 Located in East Devon’s lower River Otter catchment, the scheme spans 4,500 hectares of the East Devon countryside and will power nature recovery across the agricultural hinterlands linking three parts of the Pebblebed Heaths National Nature Reserve (NNR).
 The focus of this landscape recovery initiative includes river/floodplain restoration and woodland creation.